Error Resilience of Fracton Codes and Near Saturation of Code-Capacity Threshold in Three Dimensions: Introduction

 In this work, we investigate self-dual fracton codes and compute their optimal threshold against stochastic Pauli errors.
 The determination of the error threshold can be mapped to a phase transition problem, allowing us to determine the optimal threshold value.
 However, the exact calculation of this optimal threshold is highly non-trivial, as it corresponds to analyzing phase transitions in three-dimensional random spin models which are notoriously difficult to simulate.
 The complexity is further exacerbated in this context because the relevant spin models involve multi-spin interactions and very strong first-order phase transitions.
 This leads to immense demands of computational resources as the calculation for a single code potentially require {\it millions} of CPU hours.
 Therefore, we restrict our numerical simulations on the checkerboard code, while also analyzing the threshold of Haah's code through a generalized entropy duality.

 The importance of our work is twofold.
-First, we determine that the checkerboard code exhibits a remarkably high code capacity threshold of $p_{th} \simeq 0.108(2)$, even under a conservative estimate.
+First, we determine that the checkerboard code exhibits a remarkably high code capacity threshold of $p_{th} \simeq 0.107(3)$, even under a conservative estimate.
 This represents the first instance of a three-dimensional code nearly approaching the saturation value of $\approx 0.11$.
 While our analysis is restricted to random Pauli noise, this simplified error model constitutes a fundamental starting point and is extensively employed in the study of codes with complicated structures.
 Moreover, our result also establishes a concrete theoretical benchmark to guide the future development of new efficient decoders.

-Second, we corroborate the validity of a powerful generalized entropy duality across a broader scope of QEC codes.
-The quantum Gilbert-Varshamov (QGV) bound~\cite{Varshamov57,Calderbank96} indicates that the $X$ and $Z$ code capacities of a Calderbank–Shor–Steane (CSS) code satisfy the inequality $H(p_{th}^X) + H(p_{th}^Z) \leq 1$, where $H(p) := -p \log_2 p - (1-p) \log_2 (1-p)$ denotes the binary Shannon entropy.
+Second, we corroborate the validity of a powerful generalized entropy duality across a broader scope of topological codes.
+It is expected that the $X$ and $Z$ code-capacity thresholds of a Calderbank–Shor–Steane (CSS) code with a zero rate satisfy the inequality $H(p_{th}^X) + H(p_{th}^Z) \leq 1$, where $H(p) := -p \log_2 p - (1-p) \log_2 (1-p)$ denotes the binary Shannon entropy~\cite{Dennis02,Gottesman97}.
 From the perspective of statistical physics, the saturation of this bound corresponds to the duality relation $H(p_{th}) + H(\tilde{p}_{th}) \approx 1$, where $p_{th}$ and $\tilde{p}_{th}$ denote the critical points of two mutually dual models~\cite{Nishimori07,Song22}.
 This implies that determining the critical point for one model allows for the deduction of the critical point for its dual.
 And for self-dual models, the critical point can be immediately estimated.
-Moreover, while this work focuses on code capacity, this duality extends to include scenarios involving measurement errors~\cite{Wang03,Xu25}.
+Moreover, while this work focuses on code capacity thresholds, this duality extends to include scenarios involving measurement errors~\cite{Wang03,Xu25}.

 It is important to note that, although this generalized duality can save significant computational resources, it is rooted in a self-consistent replica-symmetry-breaking approximation~\cite{Nishimori07,Song22}.
 Therefore, it must be sufficiently verified before it can be confidently applied to different codes.
 Table~\ref{tab:threshold} summarizes the success of this duality to standard topological codes.
 Combined with our current and previous findings, we confirm its applicability to fracton codes.
 Supported by these extensive justifications, we expect that Haah's code, whose simulation is even more resource demanding, also nearly saturates the code capacity threshold $p_{th} \approx 0.11$.